Will I have to select one department to work in over the summer?

 Will I receive feedback?

 The attorneys with whom the summer associates work complete evaluations for each assignment.
-At mid-summer and at the end of the program all summer associates have feedback meetings with the chairs of the summer program during which they receive formal evaluations of their work.
+At mid-summer and at the end of the program, all summer associates have feedback meetings with the chairs of the summer program during which they receive formal evaluations of their work.
 We also encourage attorneys to provide informal feedback to summer associates throughout the course of the program.

 Can we split our summer?